What Documents do I Need for the Citizenship Interview

 After you have submitted form N400 to apply to naturalize and had your biometrics taken at the local USCIS Application Support Center (ASC), you should then be invited to attend your naturalization interview at the closest USCIS Field Office.

-On the interview notice you will be alerted in bold letters that “You MUST BRING the following with you to the interview:” What follows are the key items that your adjudicating officer will ask you to provide in her office at the interview, and the first item in fact is required to even get past security and into the waiting room:
+On the interview notice, you will be alerted in bold letters that “You MUST BRING the following with you to the interview:” What follows are the key items that your adjudicating officer will ask you to provide in her office at the interview, and the first item is required to even get past security and into the waiting room:

 • Interview notice letter (have this letter available to show to the USCIS security officers before you enter the metal detector at the entrance to the Field Office.
 The officers will check that your letter shows you do have an appointment within the next half and that you are not too late or too early.)